erhant/nextjs-web3-starter/README.md

-# NextJS + TypeScript + Web3 Starter
+# NextJS + Web3 Starter

-This repository has both the frontend, and the contracts.
+This repository has both the frontend, and the contracts; both sides are using TypeScript.

 - [Frontend](./frontend/) is using NextJS + TypeScript.
 It uses MantineUI, but also supports SASS for further styling.
 - [Contracts](./contracts/) is using HardHat + TypeScript.
 Furthermore, TypeChain is used to generate interfaces for the contracts.